 Presently the LCF have been involved with the development of 31 projects with 39 project partners and the participation of the local community.
 The total value of projects is estimated in excess of $9,160,000.00.
 This value includes the significant “in-kind” contributions of both time and labour made by the local community and time contributions of the Lake Cowal Foundation staff.

 The current members of the Foundation include the Total Environment Centre, National Parks Association, Nature Conservation Council and Evolution Mining Pty Limited.
-The Lake Cowal Foundation is managed by a Board of Directors represented by five Directors including two environmental NGO representatives, a local landholder representing the Bland Shire Community, one independent scientist and a representative from Evolution.
+The Lake Cowal Foundation is managed by a Board of Directors represented by six Directors including two environmental NGO representatives, a local landholder representing the Bland Shire Community, one independent scientist and two representatives from Evolution.